 We tested MySQL with middleware solutions, and this architecture didn't meet our expectations.
 To sum up, we did not adopt these solutions or the MySQL sharding solution for two reasons:

-In fact, solutions such as MySQL InnoDB clusters and MySQL with middleware are essentially an extension of the MySQL master-slave structure.
-They are not a real distributed system, but achieve horizontal scalability in a way like adding “patches”—that's why many of their characteristics did not meet our expectations.
+In fact, solutions such as MySQL InnoDB clusters and MySQL with middleware are essentially an extension of the MySQL primary-secondary structure.
+They are not a real distributed system, but achieve horizontal scalability in a way like adding "patches"—that's why many of their characteristics did not meet our expectations.

 In the distributed NewSQL world, TiDB and CockroachDB (CRDB for short) are well known to many, and both are the open-source implementation of the Google Spanner and F1 papers.
 Our research showed that: